 Bring a large pot of lightly salted water to a boil.
 Cook pasta in boiling water according to package directions; drain.

 Heat oil in a large, deep skillet (large enough to hold the sauce and pasta) over medium heat.
-Cook sausage and pepper flakes (if using) until sausage is evenly brown.
-Add onion and garlic, and cook until onion is tender.
-Stir in tomatoes, cream, and salt.
+Cook sausage and pepper flakes (if using) until sausage is evenly browned.
+Add the onion and cook until tender.
+Stir in tomatoes, half and half, and salt.
 Simmer until mixture thickens, 8 to 10 minutes.

 Stir cooked pasta into sauce, and heat through.
+Taste and adjust seasonings.
 Sprinkle with chopped parsley.